 We’ve all experienced it.
-A message intended to be communicated to the entire company but didn’t reach you.
+A message was intended to be communicated to the entire organization, but it didn’t reach you.

-Ineffective communication is common in businesses and can decrease employee productivity significantly.
-According to McKinsey & Company, only 39% of an employee’s time during the average workweek is spent on role-specific tasks.
+Ineffective communication is common across organizations and can decrease employee productivity significantly.
+According to McKinsey & Company, only 39% of an employee's time during the average workweek is spent on role-specific tasks.
 That leaves 61% of the employees time spent on other tasks like responding to emails or searching and gathering information.

-How does a business improve communication to increase productivity?
+How does an organization improve communication to increase productivity?
 It starts by identifying the communication barriers.

 How many of your systems seem outdated?
-For many businesses, outdated systems are common and full of patches and workarounds in efforts to get as much as they can from their investment.
+For many organizations, outdated systems are common and full of patches and workarounds in an effort to get as much as they can from their investment.

 There are many benefits to communicating in person, like seeing posture, body language, and other nonverbal cues.
-But between long commutes and balancing work and family, more and more companies are offering remote positions.
-As this trend continues to pick up, physical separation doesn’t need to be a communication barrier.
+But between long commutes and balancing work and family, more and more organizations are offering remote positions.
+As this trend continues to grow, physical separation doesn’t need to be a communication barrier.

-Making use of conference calls or video communications can provide businesses with an in-person meeting even when communicating with others at home – or across the globe with customers, vendors, and partners.
+Making use of conference calls or video communications can provide organizations with an in-person meeting even when communicating with others at home – or across the globe with customers, vendors, and partners.